d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 a logistic model to capture preferences.
 For a user to choose between apples and oranges one assumes scores $o_{\mathrm{apple}}$ and $o_{\mathrm{orange}}$.
 Our requirements are that larger scores should lead to a higher likelihood in choosing the associated item and that the item with the largest score is the most likely one to be chosen :cite:`Bradley.Terry.1952`.
-    1. Prove that the softmax satisfies this requirement.
+    1. Prove that softmax satisfies this requirement.
     1. What happens if you want to allow for a default option of choosing neither apples nor oranges?
-Hint: now the user has 3 choices.
+Hint: now the user has three choices.
-1. Softmax derives its name from the following mapping: $\mathrm{RealSoftMax}(a, b) = \log (\exp(a) + \exp(b))$.
+1. Softmax gets its name from the following mapping: $\mathrm{RealSoftMax}(a, b) = \log (\exp(a) + \exp(b))$.
     1. Prove that $\mathrm{RealSoftMax}(a, b) > \mathrm{max}(a, b)$.
     1. How small can you make the difference between both functions?
 Hint: without loss of generality you can set $b = 0$ and $a \geq b$.
     1. Prove that this holds for $\lambda^{-1} \mathrm{RealSoftMax}(\lambda a, \lambda b)$, provided that $\lambda > 0$.
     1. Show that for $\lambda \to \infty$ we have $\lambda^{-1} \mathrm{RealSoftMax}(\lambda a, \lambda b) \to \mathrm{max}(a, b)$.
-    1. What does the soft-min look like?
+    1. Construct an analogous softmin function.
     1. Extend this to more than two numbers.
 1. The function $g(\mathbf{x}) \stackrel{\mathrm{def}}{=} \log \sum_i \exp x_i$ is sometimes also referred to as the [log-partition function](https://en.wikipedia.org/wiki/Partition_function_(mathematics)).
     1. Prove that the function is convex.
 Hint: to do so, use the fact that the first derivative amounts to the probabilities from the softmax function and show that the second derivative is the variance.